Important Announcements

 Applications for 2025 scholars will open in early 2025, submission deadline TBA.
 The 2025-2026 program will begin on July 1, 2025.

 Who should apply?
-Clinician- or non-clinician scientists (e.g., MD, PhD, PharmD, or similar degree) with a strong interest in a research career that involves LHS work in safety net settings.
+Clinician- or non-clinician scientists (e.g., MD, PhD, PharmD, or similar degree) within the BMC/BU system with a strong interest in a research career that involves LHS work in safety net settings.
 Applicants should be Assistant or early Associate Professors who have previously completed research-focused fellowships or similar research training (e.g., masters-level training in epidemiology, health services research, etc.).
 We anticipate that most applicants will be at the early-career stages but will consider mid-career applicants seeking to refocus their professional activities towards embedded LHS research.

 How much time is devoted to the training program?
 LHS scholars will commit 50% FTE to the program.
 The effort devoted to activities outside of the training program (including clinical work, administrative work, or other research projects) cannot exceed 50% time.